top of page

 Tax Record Research:

-When researching in an area that taxed its citizens, you can extract information and compare data across several years for multiple individuals.
-Create column headings the reflect types of taxes paid in a specific location.
+When researching an area that taxes its citizens, you can extract information and compare data across several years for multiple individuals.
+Create column headings that reflect the types of taxes paid in a specific location.

 Genealogy Spreadsheet for US Tax Record Research about slave owners.